Autocratic Leadership Advantages And Disadvantages

 Boost Productivity

-Since autocratic leaders have this ability to communicate the information to the concerned employees, it manifolds productivity.
+Since autocratic leaders can communicate the information to the concerned employees, it manifolds productivity.

 To begin with, it reduces the delays in time of right information reaching the employees, so they have more time to work on.